etho2183/peng_data_minimization/README.md

-# Reusable Data Minimization Modules for Server and Client
+# Reusable Data Minimization Module for Client side data collection
 The Data Minimization Blocks were a project created as part of the lecture "Privacy Engineering" at Technical University Berlin.
 Goal of the project is to develop a reusable library for crowd sensing services that enables programmers to easily make their new services more privacy-friendly.
 It obfuscates sensor readings and links them to the next collected coordinate.
 Several obfuscation settings are supported and explained in the following lines.
 There is also a functionality to give the user feedback about the quantity and quality of data that has been sent to a server.